JokeryEU/JokeryEU/README.md

 I learned to use various technologies that are listed in the **toolbox** section below.
 Go easy on me I am still a junior developer, getting ready for launch !🚀

-I am also soon to graduate from **Strive School's** intense 6-month full-stack software engineering program backed by **YCombinator**.
+I am also a graduate from **Strive School's** intense 6-month full-stack software engineering program backed by **YCombinator**.
 The core focus of the curriculum was to equip us with tooling and that the productive **MERN Stack** provides.

 <p>
   <b>#alwaysbestriving</b>